thekensta/thekensta.github.io/_posts/2015-06-17-why-we-have-statistics.md

 statistics will vary.
 In a business environment, with different costs, volumes and risks there are always trade-offs with the rate at which we learn, or can expect errors.

-I think the rest is really about being as least likely to be wrong for your trade-offs as possible.
+Ultimately it is really about being as least-likely to be wrong as possible.